viatra/EMF-IncQuery-Addons/cep/README.md

 * 06.22. handling both ordered and unordered cases with time windows

 **In progress:**
-* replace Strategy with the generated EventProcessingContext
 * make noise filtering more efficient
-* elaborate the JNect demo (robot)
-* enable discretization
 * complete the examples and unit tests
 * define the language for modeling event patterns over EMF models
  * reuse the concepts of event-driven model transformations and the pattern language of IncQuery

 **Future work:**
+* [d] replace the bare Java code in the process at the following points:
+ * time constraint checks
+ * state machines without enabled transitions (see: wasEnabled map in the Manager)
 * [r/d] enable defining more compound events, i.e. using measurments (as of CEDL)
  * e.g. instead of having an IQPattern_Found and an IQPattern_Lost event, define one event containing the Found/Lost parameter
  * this would require more advanced guard handling on the transitions